Community Unites to Save Hillingdon's RAGC: An Outcry from the Heart

 - 3 min read

-In scenes that will haunt Hillingdon Council for years to come, hundreds of residents, including vulnerable adults, carers, and campaigners, packed the Civic Centre today, Thursday 26th June, only to be met with cold indifference as the cabinet pressed forward with plans to shut down the much-loved Rural Activities Garden Centre (RAGC).
+In scenes that will haunt Hillingdon Council for years to come, hundreds of residents, including vulnerable adults, carers, and campaigners, packed the Civic Centre on Thursday, June 26.
+They were met with cold indifference as the cabinet pressed forward with plans to shut down the much-loved Rural Activities Garden Centre (RAGC).

 The community’s anger is matched only by its heartbreak.